St. David's Episcopal Church (Radnor, Pennsylvania): Longfellow poem

-In March 1880, the poet Henry Wadsworth Longfellow visited St. David's.
+The poet Henry Wadsworth Longfellow visited St. David's during the Centennial celebrations in Philadelphia, 1876, as the guest of George Childs who lived nearby.
+Longfellow and his family ended up spending much of the summer that year with Childs and his family.
+In 1880, Longfellow composed the poem which was among his last works.
 Struck by the peace and quiet of "this little church among its graves", he composed a poem about it: "Old St. David's at Radnor", which was published later that same year in the collection Ultima Thule.
 The poem refers to another poet, Welshman George Herbert, and the small Bemerton church of which he was rector.

 Historic Structures

 The "old" church building, constructed 1715, was added to or modified a number of times, in 1767, 1771, 1786, 1813, 1830, and 1907.
 These modifications included the relocation of the altar, the addition of an enclosed stair to the choir loft, the addition of a vestry room to the north, and the construction of an enclosure for the main entry door.
 A horse shed was built in 1850, and added to in 1871.
 The horse shed has since been demolished.

 These structures were recorded in the Historic American Buildings Survey.
 Numerous photographs were also taken.